Early libraries in our area

 - Assisting Yale Valley Library District in building their new library in Ariel

-- Acquiring land and creating a conceptual design for Woodland
+- Acquiring land and creating a conceptual design for a new library in Woodland

-- Acquiring land and beginning a conceptual design for Washougal
+- Acquiring land and beginning a conceptual design for a new library in Washougal

 - Purchasing and remodeling a new Operations Center for the District